Moayadhamdan/Moayadhamdan/README.md

-# Hello, I'm Moayad Hamdan! 👋
+# Hello, I'm Ibrahim Nimer! 👋

 ## About Me
 I'm a **Full-Stack Web Developer** based in Amman, Jordan.
 I have a passion for creating dynamic and responsive web applications.
 I specialize in both frontend and backend development, utilizing technologies like JavaScript, C#, and React.